-- require management to retain their importance.
-Where possible, these areas will be enhanced and integrated into the functional network. - 10.16 The forthcoming Biodiversity and Geodiversity SPD will support the natural environment policies.
+- instrumental in the movement of species within and beyond Sunderland.
+Wildlife corridors will be protected from intrusive developments, including certain recreational uses.
+The nature conservation value of wildlife corridors should be maintained and enhanced as part of any planning approval. - 10.15 Biodiversity does not just occur on undisturbed greenfield sites.
+Many brownfield sites and built features have biodiversity value, and many sites require management to retain their importance.
+Where possible, these areas will be enhanced and integrated into the functional network. - 10.16 The forthcoming Biodiversity and Geodiversity SPD will support the natural environment policies, and this will include clarification regarding the types of development that require delivery of net gains in biodiversity.
 The A&D Plan will identify land to deliver this policy.

-NE3 Woodlands/hedgerows and trees
+NE3 Woodlands/Hedgerows and Trees